Fields with * required. Your privacy is important to us.

 - 15-minute resolution of irradiance data about 30-minutes behind real-time

-- Irradiance data can be collected for any location in the continental U.S. and Hawaii, even if the site does not have Locus monitoring
+- Irradiance data can be collected for any location in the continental U.S., Hawaii, and Asia, even if the site does not have Locus monitoring

 - Available via fleet and site-level reports, as well as Locus Energy’s external API